cowofevil/flask-ligand/README.rst

 Configuration Settings
 ----------------------

-The following environment variables are available to configure behavior of services that use this library:
+The following environment variables are available to configure behavior of services that use this library.

+(**Note**: this project does support the use of '.env' files for loading environment variables)

 .. list-table:: **Environment Variable Settings**
    :widths: 25 35 50